Penix, IU athletes to help promote NHRA US Nationals in Indy

 When it appeared NIL changes were coming last year, the company introduced Opendorse Ready, a product that helps advertisers contact athletes directly.
 Indiana was the second school to sign up, after Nebraska.

-Indiana’s athletes seem to be benefitting.
+Indiana’s athletes seem to be benefiting.

 All-Big Ten basketball star Trayce Jackson-Davis is now promoting Indiana-based Merchants Bank.
 Several of his teammates, including Leal, are making money on endorsements and interview appearances.
 Two other football players, receiver Miles Marshall and All-American cornerback Tiawan Mullen, are selling T-shirts,.

-Note: This story has been corrected to show that the last of the 2020 Top Fuel runner-up is spelled Pruett, not Pruitt.